jsmaxi/move-ai-agent/README.md

 - ⚙️ **Compile and deploy generated smart contracts** to the Aptos network
 - 🧾 **Run the Move Prover** for formal verification of smart contracts
 - 🔐 **Basic AI-assisted smart contract security audit** (early-stage)

+## 🔮 What’s Next

+Aptos PlayLab is still early and full of potential.
+Here’s what we’re planning next:

+1. **Integrate LangGraph for Memory**
+   Right now, our AI workflows are stateless and built on LangChain.
+We’re moving toward **LangGraph-based agents** that can maintain persistent memory across steps and sessions — critical for deeper, more contextual reasoning.

+2. **Optimize RAG Architectures for Code Generation**
+   We’ve been brute-forcing large context windows for retrieval-augmented generation (RAG), which works but isn’t efficient.
+Next, we’ll experiment with **chunking strategies, hybrid retrieval, and agentic step-by-step workflows** for better results with less compute.

+3. **Add MCP (Multi-Context Provider) Servers**
+   We plan to build a shared context backend that can power both the **web-based IDE** and **local dev environments like Cursor**.
+This will enable a seamless, AI-native dev experience no matter where you code.

 ## Quick Start - Run it locally